panteleimon-a/gp-ueto-plus-mcp/README.md

-# gp-ueto-plus-mcp
+# GP-UETO-plus-mcp

-Created via GitHub MCP server for testing push issues
+This repository was created and pushed via GitHub MCP server.